mit-ccc/BuildingBridges/schedule.md

 - Team formation activities
 - Story sharing and feedback

-{: .highlight}
+{: .highlight }
-- Sign up for a facilitated dialogue hosted by [CCC member] with your classmates
+> - Sign up for a facilitated dialogue hosted by [CCC member] with your classmates
-- Iterate on your story of self draft / Hold and reflect on ~5 1:1s within the class
+> - Iterate on your story of self draft / Hold and reflect on ~5 1:1s within the class
-- Participate in our class Pol.is prompt
+> - Participate in our class Pol.is prompt

 ---